jupyter/jupyter/docs/source/index.md

   with additional tools like a customizable interface layout and system console

 You can also develop your own extensions or applications on top of existing Jupyter software.
-Check out the sub-project sites below for more information.
+Check out the subproject sites below for more information.

 ## More information